 When Can You Separate a Baby Guinea Pig from his Mother?

-It is generally recommended to wait until baby guinea pigs are at least 8 weeks old before separating them from their mother.
+You must wait until baby guinea pigs are at least 8 weeks old before separating them from their mother.
 This is because they need the mother’s milk and care for at least the first 8 weeks of life.

-After 8 weeks, the baby guinea pigs should be weaned or able to eat solid food on their own.
+After 8 weeks, the baby guinea pigs should be able to eat solid food on their own.
 At this point, they can be separated from their mother and introduced to other guinea pigs if desired.

 However, it’s important to remember that guinea pigs are social animals and benefit from having other guinea pigs to interact with.
 If you do decide to separate the baby guinea pigs from their mother, make sure to provide them with plenty of socialization and stimulation to keep them happy and healthy.